 In this paper we propose a Bayesian theory of hierarchical cortical computation based both on (a) the mathematical and computational ideas of computer vision and pattern theory and on (b) recent neurophysiological We have proposed that experimental evidence.
 Grenander's pattern theory could potentially model the brain as a generative model in such a way that feedback serves to disambiguate and "explain away" the earlier representation.
 The Helmholtz machine was an excellent step toward approximating this proposal, with feedback-implementing priors.
 Its development, however, was rather limited, dealing only with binary images.
-Moreover, its feedback mechanisms were engaged only during the learning of the feedforward connections but not during perceptual inference, though the Gibbs sampling process for inference can potentially be interpreted top-down feedback disambiguating as low-level representations.
-Rao and Ballard's predictive coding/ Kalman filter model did integrate generative feedback in the perceptual inference process, but it was primarily a linear model and thus severely limited in practical utility.
+Moreover, its feedback mechanisms were engaged only during the learning of the feedforward connections but not during perceptual inference.
+However, it has been suggested that the Gibbs sampling process for inference could be interpreted as exerting a disambiguating feedback effect in a causal Bayesian belief network. and Ballard's predictive coding/Kalman filter model did integrate generative feedback in the perceptual inference process, but it was primarily a linear model and thus severely limited in practical utility.
 The data-driven Markov chain Monte Carlo approach of Zhu and colleagues might be the most successful recent application of this proposal in solving real and difficult computer vision problems by using generative models, though its connection to the visual cortex has not been explored.
 Here we bring in a powerful and widely applicable paradigm from artificial intelligence and computer vision to propose some new ideas about the algorithms of visual cortical processing and the nature of representations in the visual cortex.
 We will review some of our and others' neurophysiological experimental data to lend support to these ideas.

-A prevalent view in the biological community on the role of feedback among cortical areas is that of selective attention modeled by biased competition.10-12 Vision is still considered to be accomplished by a feedforward chain of computations.
-Although these models give an apparently complete explanation of some experimental data, they use the sophisticated machinery of feedback pathways in a rather impoverished way (as we shall illustrate), and they persist in viewing the computations in each visual area as predominantly independent processes.
+A prevalent view in the biological community on the role of feedback among cortical areas is that of selective attention modeled by biased competition.
+10-12 Vision is still considered to be accomplished by a feedforward chain of computations.
+13,14 Although these models give an apparently complete explanation of some experimental data, they use the sophisticated machinery of feedback pathways in a rather impoverished way (as we shall illustrate), and they persist in viewing the computations in each visual area as predominantly independent processes.
 However, some of our recent neurophysiological evidence cannot be fully accounted for by biased competition models.
 Instead, we believe that they reflect underlying cortical processes that are indicative of a generative model.
-We will link these data to the proposed framework and explain how ideas of resonance and predictive coding can potentially be reconciled and accommodated in a single framework.
+We will link these data to the proposed framework and explain how ideas of resonance 16,17 and predictive coding can potentially be reconciled and accommodated in a single framework.